Barbenamo/Algorithms-in-graph-theory/README.md

 # Algorithms-in-graph-theory
-Various algorithms in graph theory,  using original data structures, graphics by NetworkX and code in phyton.
+Various algorithms in graph theory,  using original data structures, graphics by NetworkX and matplotlib coded in phyton.